jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 3. Technical Committees shall make all decisions by consensus, and a consensus opinion shall be considered binding.
 In the case that a consensus cannot be reached, the decision shall be escalated to the Project Leader for a final decision.
 The Project Leader shall take into consideration the technical merits of the opposing sides when making this decision.

-4. The exact list and nature of the Technical Committees shall be subject to decision by the Project Leader and Leadership Team as required, and Technical Committees shall be created or disolved as needed by the project as a whole.
+4. The exact list and nature of the Technical Committees shall be subject to decision by the Project Leader and Leadership Team as required, and Technical Committees shall be created or dissolved as needed by the project as a whole.

 ### Contributor Function Teams